What is Thermography?

-This diagnostic tool creates a digital map of your body that illustrates heat patterns -- patterns that may detect some condition or abnormality.
+This thermal imaging tool creates a digital map of your body that illustrates heat patterns -- patterns that may indicate some condition or abnormality.
 It uses a scanning-type infrared camera that measures your body surface temperature, presenting the information as a digitized image.

 These thermal images (called thermograms) are analyzed for abnormalities that may be signs of disease in your body.
 Additionally, since your body is thermally symmetrical if normal, thermal asymmetries can indicate problems.